Stroudmj00/Stroudmj00/README.md

 </div>

 ### About Me
-A Healthcare Data Scientist and Industrial Engineer who bridges the gap between physical operations and digital intelligence.
+A Data Scientist and Industrial Engineer who bridges the gap between physical operations and digital intelligence.
 I apply machine learning and statistical analysis to diagnose systemic inefficiencies, then leverage simulation and mathematical optimization to design, test, and deploy robust, data-driven solutions.
-My work focuses on driving efficiency and enhancing decision-making in complex healthcare and government environments.
+My work focuses on driving efficiency and enhancing decision-making in complex environments.

 ---